koki25ando/IMDb_Analyzer/README.md

 | Release_Date| The date on which the movie is released |
 | Directors| Director(s) of the given title |
 | URL| IMDB link of the movie |

+To know how to upload your rating data, visit [SetupProcedure.md](https://github.com/koki25ando/IMDb_Analyzer/blob/master/Document/SetupProcedure.md) for more information.

 # Author